wp-plugins/facebook-comments-for-wordpress/readme.txt

 3. Set the plugin up by using the 'Facebook Comments' page (located under the 'Settings' menu)
    a) Note that a Facebook application ID is required.
 For details on how to get one, check out http://grahamswan.com/facebook-comments

+== Screenshots ==

+1. The Facebook commenting box, complete with comments.

 == Changelog ==

 = 1.0 =